Solid Models

 • mesh_order specifies the order of polynomials to use in representing the geometry, this is important if curved geometric features are present, mesh_order == 1 will represent the geometry with linear polynomials, whilst mesh_order == 2 will represent it with quadratic polynomials, and mesh_order == 3 with cubic polynomials.
 Increasing the value of mesh_order results in greater geometric fidelity, whilst making meshing more difficult (and prone to errors).

 • α_default specifies the default value of α to use for MeshSized entities where α is set to less than 0, α_default ∈ (0, 1] is particularly used for the default grading of Path entities.
+A value closer to 1 can result in an unstable meshing algorithm in gmsh, particularly for complex geometries.

 • apply_size_to_surfaces=true will cause the mesh sizing field to specify the size within any sized entities, as opposed to only along the perimeter of the entity if apply_size_to_surfaces=false.
 Setting apply_size_to_surfaces=true will result in a larger number of elements.